dhollinger/puppet-gpg_key/README.md

 Currently the only provider is to import RPM GPG keys.

+NOTE:
+The 0.0.4 release fixes the Facter issue with the removed fact method.
+Treydock fixed this in his code, I am just releasing it to the Forge.

 ## Compatibility

 | Puppet Versions   | < 2.6 | 2.6 | 2.7     | 3.x     |